gbellia/gbellia/README.md

 - 💻 I’m working for The Free Software Foundation creating templates for their mailing list 📬 and translating content from English 🇺🇲 to Portuguese 🇧🇷.

 - 💾 I'm also a Free Lancer Full Stack Developer working mostly with small and medium sized companies at Sorocaba-São Paulo.
-My main actvities are creating Landing Pages (Wordpress + Elementor or React Native) and e-Commerces (WooCommerce and Shopify) 🤑.
+My main actvities are creating Landing Pages (Wordpress + Elementor or React ) and e-Commerces (WooCommerce and Shopify) 🤑.

 - 🖱️ I'm particularlyt interested in GNU/Linux, Open Source, Data Structures, Semantics, Cryptocurrencies, Blockchains and Decentrlized Finances (DeFi) 💹.
 I HODL BTC, ETH, LINK, AXS, BNB and MATIC.